 - The component settings pane will open on the right.
 Select Showpad App as the Visual Force Page Name, and set the height to 600px.

-- Click Publish and confirm, so your changes are visible to your Community users.
+- Click Publish and confirm, so your changes are visible to your Experience Cloud users.

 You should check for updates in the AppExchange periodically.
 When a new version is available, you can download an updated package from the AppExchange manually.